Nashville teens lead 10,000 in peaceful protest

 "I'm happy that people are starting to open their eyes and realize that there is a problem with the system," Green said.
 "That the system is built for the oppression of minorities, and I'm proud to see that many people want justice.“

+During the interview, the girls also discussed the need for people to speak out against injustice.

-"You need to join, you need to speak out against it, even if you feel uncomfortable, because this is how we make change, and it's not going to come alone," Emma Rose Smith said.
+"You need to join, you need to speak out against it, even if you feel uncomfortable, because this is how we make change, and it's not going to come alone," Smith said.

+“Have those uncomfortable conversations with people,” Smith said.
+“Start with your family too.
+Educate yourself.
+Go on any platform and you will find it.”

+The passionate teens also encourage people to take charge if they want to make an impact on society.

+“Silence is violence,” Green said.
+“Do not be silent in the face of injustice.”

+“Be that change.
+Don’t let anybody tell you that you can’t do something,” Mikayla added.
+“If you want to start that protest, then start that protest.
+If you want to sign that petition, sign that petition.
+If you want to post that petition, post that petition because you never know who is looking.”

-These ladies are not done trying to make a change in their community.
-To keep up with their exploits, follow them on Instagram: @teens.4.equality.
+Even after their successful history-making demonstration, these ladies are not done trying to make a change in their community.

+They are planning to host a Fourth of July protest with red, black and blue color themes.
+The group also wants to host an event to encourage voting in the upcoming election and is planning a BBQ fundraiser to support the LGBTQ community.

+The group encourages people to follow their endeavors on their Instagram account @teens.4.equality.

 RELATED: Veto-proof majority of Minneapolis City Council announces support for dismantling MPD